Skip to main content

 Enhanced Learning Credits Scheme

-This University of Sunderland is a registered learning provider with the Ministry of Defence's ELCAS scheme.
-The scheme provides financial support to British Armed Forces personnel to support their studies at university.
+We're a registered learning provider with the Ministry of Defence's ELCAS scheme.
+This provides financial support to Armed Forces personnel while at university.
+Visit the ELCAS website to see if you meet the criteria, and apply.
+This needs to be at least five weeks before the course starts.

 Read more about funding for Armed Forces personnel(opens in new tab).